dotnet/docs-maui/docs/xaml/markup-extensions/create.md

 }
 ```

+::: moniker-end

 Because <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension`1> derives from <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension>, the class must contain two `ProvideValue` methods, one that returns a <xref:Microsoft.Maui.Graphics.Color> and another that returns an `object`, but the second method can call the first method.

-All classes that implement <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension> or <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension`1> need to be annotated with either the <xref:Microsoft.Maui.Controls.Xaml.RequireServiceAttribute> or <xref:Microsoft.Maui.Controls.Xaml.AcceptEmptyServiceProviderAttribute>.
-This is required due to a XAML compiler optimization that enables the generation of more efficient code, which helps reduce the app size and improve runtime performance.
-For more information, see [Service providers](#service-providers).

-::: moniker-end

 ## Consume a markup extension